Testing the simplifying assumption in high-dimensional vine copulas: CCC test: Simulation study

-In the following, the finite-sample performance of the CCC test is analyzed and compared to the performance of the vectorial independence (VI) test of \citet{Kojadinovic2009}.
-We will analyze the power of both tests w.r.t. the variation in the conditional copula, illustrate the power gain of the CCC test due to the decision tree algorithm, and investigate the performance of both tests w.r.t. the dimensionality of the testing problem.
-Additionally, we discuss two practical issues of testing the simplifying assumption in high-dimensional vine copulas, namely, the impact of misspecified copula families and vine structure selection.
+In the following, the finite-sample performance of the CCC test $\Theta_\Myidx$ is analyzed and compared to the performance of the vectorial independence (VI) test of \citet{Kojadinovic2009}.
+The simulation study is build around \autoref{exSimStudy} using a ceteris paribus setup in order to analyze the different key drivers of the empirical power.
+We will analyze the power of the CCC and the VI test w.r.t. different variations of the conditional copula in \autoref{secFunForm}, illustrate the power gain of the CCC test due to the decision tree algorithm in \autoref{secPowerGain}, and investigate the performance of both tests w.r.t. the dimensionality of the testing problem in \autoref{secPowerDim}.
+The effect of misspecified copula families in lower trees is discussed in \autoref{secMisspec}.

-All results for the CCC test are computed with estimated pseudo-observations using the steps described in \autoref{testprocedure}.
-Since the asymptotic distribution of the VI test with estimated pseudo-observations is unknown, we use the true observations from the PPITs for the VI test and compute p-values on the basis of 1000 bootstrap samples \citep{Quessy2010}.
+All results for the CCC test are computed with estimated pseudo-observations from the PPITs.
+Since the asymptotic distribution of the VI test with estimated pseudo-observations is unknown, we use the true observations from the PPITs for the VI test to compute p-values on the basis of 1000 bootstrap samples \citep{Quessy2010}.
+Therefore, in simulations with possible misspecifications we do not show results for the VI test.